The Shape of Learning Curves: a Review: Introduction

 The term learning curve considered in this review is different from the curve that displays the training error---or the value of any objective function---as a function of the number of epochs or iterations used for optimization.
-Especially in the neural network literature, this is what the learning curve often signifies \cite{Xincollection,sammut2011encyclopedia}.
+Especially in the neural network literature, this is what the learning curve often signifies\footnote{It should be noted that such plots have to be interpreted with care, as the number of optimization steps or similar quantities can dependent on the training set size, the batch size, etc. Precise specifications are key therefore.} \cite{domhan2015speeding,Xincollection,sammut2011encyclopedia}.
 What it has in common with those of Ebbinghaus is that the performance is plotted against the number of times that (part of) the data has been revisited, which corresponds directly to the number of repetitions in \cite{ebbinghaus1885gedachtnis}.
 These curves, used to monitor the optimality of a learner in the training phase, are also referred to as \emph{training curves} and this terminology can be traced back to \cite{osborn1975}.
-We use training curve exclusively to refer to these curves that are used during training.
+We use training curve exclusively to refer to these curves that visualize performance during training.
 Many researchers and practitioners, however, use the term learning curve instead of training curve \cite{Xincollection}, which, at times, may lead to confusion.

 In the machine learning literature synonyms for learning curve are \emph{error curve}, \emph{experience curve}, \emph{improvement curve} and \emph{generalization curve} \cite{Xincollection, atlas1990training,sompolinsky1990learning}.
 Improvement curve can be traced back to a 1897 study, on learning the telegraphic language \cite{bryan1897studies}.
 Generalization curve was first used in machine learning in 1990 \cite{atlas1990training,sompolinsky1990learning}.
 Decades earlier, the term was already used to indicate the plot of the intensity of an animal's response against stimulus size \cite{spence1937differential}.
 Learning curve or, rather, its German equivalent was not used as an actual term in the original work of Ebbinghaus \cite{ebbinghaus1885gedachtnis}.
 The English variant seems to appear 18 years later, in 1903 \cite{swift1903studies}. \emph{Lehrkurve} follows a year after \cite{lipmann1904einfluss}.